Submitted by peter on

 KDE or Gnome?

 KDE is a GUI layer for Linux and uses Qt.
 Gnome is a different GUI layer for Linux and uses GTK.
 Both went through multiple versions.
-Gnome is at version 3.
-KDE is at version 5.

 I know people who love one and hate the other.
 I tried to use KDE a few times over and it failed each time.
 Gnome worked.
 It seems like a simple choice.